JANE KAVANAUGH BORRMANN

 Born and raised in Texas, Jane K. Borrmann, loving wife of George R. Borrmann, passed away peacefully in her home in Encino, California at the age of 97.
 Her only sibling, Frances, died in 2009 at the age of 93.

 Her father, Jewel Simpson, died in a railroad accident when Jane was in her early teens.
 Her mother, Robbie Booth Simpson, later married Claude Kavanaugh.
 In Texas, Jane and her sister, Frances, grew up surrounded by oil men, cowboys, cattle and horses.

-Both sisters matriculated at the University of Texas, majoring in accounting.
+Both sisters matriculated at the University of Texas

 A new chapter in her life opened when she married George R. Borrmann who had recently founded his Borrmann Steel Company in Oakland, California.
 As a pioneer in warehousing, sales and distribution of metal products, the company prospered.
 It was George Borrmann who invented and patented unique racks for steel bar angle, channel and pipe stock that are still in use today.
 He also originated the idea of Federal Deposit Insurance for bank deposits (FDIC).
 Their dedication, business sense and resourcefulness were qualities that formed a solid foundation for the company.

 George and Jane had been exploring opportunities in Southern California, and when the city of Oakland appropriated the company's property for a city project, they moved the Borrmann Steel Company to its present location in Burbank, California.